michael-wall/rabbit-mq-demo/README.md

   - Build and deploy the rabbitmq custom service in the Liferay PaaS environment.
   - The RabbitMQ administration GUI can be accessed from the browser using HTTPS and port 15672 using the credentials from rabbit-mq-default-user and rabbit-mq-default-pass secrets.
   - Both ports are configured to be external ports.
-    - Run these command to create the message queues:
+    - Run these command to create the required message queues:
       - rabbitmqadmin --username=\<rabbit-mq-default-user\> --password=\<rabbit-mq-default-pass\> declare queue name=demo-queue durable=true
       - rabbitmqadmin --username=\<rabbit-mq-default-user\> --password=\<rabbit-mq-default-pass\> declare queue name=processed-queue durable=true
       - rabbitmqadmin --username=\<rabbit-mq-default-user\> --password=\<rabbit-mq-default-pass\> declare queue name=error-queue durable=true